rocketspark/vue-content-placeholders/README.md

 Vue.use(VueContentPlaceholders)
 ```

 > ⚠️ A css file is included when importing the package.
-You may have to setup your bundler to embed the css in your page.
+You may have to set up your bundler to embed the css in your page.

 ### Examples:

 ```html
 <content-placeholders>
     <content-placeholders-heading :img="true"/>
     <content-placeholders-text :lines="3"/>